 - Insulate hot and cold surfaces such as water pipes

-Condensation and Mould In Apartments
+Condensation and Mould In Houses and Apartments